After snub by Taylor Swift, Filipino 'Swifties' find solace in another Taylor

 It's working.

 In recent months, Taylor Sheesh has skyrocketed in popularity on social media.
-Now she's filling event spaces with her concerts, all involving lip-synching a medley of Taylor Swift songs carefully edited together.
+Now she's filling event spaces with her concerts, all involving lip-syncing a medley of Swift songs carefully edited together.

-Coronel thinks it's "so very sad" that Taylor Swift isn't coming to the Philippines.
+Coronel thinks it's "so very sad" that Swift isn't coming to the Philippines.

 "So we're trying to get her attention because the Philippines is Taylor Nation Country," he says.

-Indeed, for years Taylor Swift has dominated Philippine rankings for the most-streamed artist.
-And last year, according to Spotify, she was the country's No. 1 listened to artist.
+Indeed, for years Swift has dominated Philippine rankings for the most-streamed artist.
+And last year, according to Spotify, she was the country's No. 1 listened-to artist.

-This devotion has spilled into ticket sales for Taylor Swift's concert schedule for other parts of Asia, such as Singapore, where she will be forming six concerts.
+This devotion has spilled into ticket sales for Swift's concert schedule for other parts of Asia, such as Singapore, where she will be performing six concerts.

-Many disappointed Swifties NPR spoke with bemoan the Philippines' lack of money to afford Taylor Swift, as well as the lack of concert infrastructure, namely a stadium big enough to cater to her — both valid arguments, says Peter Delantar, president of Insignia Presents, a Manila-based concert promoter and events company.
+Many disappointed Swifties NPR spoke with bemoan the Philippines' lack of money to afford Swift shows, as well as the lack of concert infrastructure, namely a stadium big enough to cater to her — both valid arguments, says Peter Delantar, president of Insignia Presents, a Manila-based concert promoter and events company.

-"It's OK," Swiftie Nika Cel Benitez, 22, of Cavite, says.
+"It's OK," Swiftie Nika Cel Benitez, 22, of the Philippine province of Cavite, says.
 "Maybe there will be a next time that she'll be coming here."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.